alex-toy/darties/README.md

 Once the data has been ETLed, you are free to take full benefit from the power of star modelling and make business driven queries like :

-    - How many sales have been perfomed in region 1 by salesman x?
+    - What was the turnover for recorders in the first semester of 2020 in Paris ?
-    - How many sales have been performed between 2020 and 2021 in region 2 ?
+    - What was the amount of sales for hifi in the march 2021 in Lyon ?
+    - What was the gross margin for ovens in the second trimester in Bordeaux ?